 Street food in Indonesia is a great value.
 Simple single plate meals or noodles cost anywhere from 5,000 – 15,000 IDR ($0.57 – $1.72), while a giant plate of food with all kinds of assorted side dishes (nasi campur) costs 15,000 – 20,000 IDR ($1.72 – $2.30).
 Eating street style fulfilling meals like entire grilled fish and fancier dishes can cost in the range of 25,000 – 35,000 IDR ($2.87 – $4) per person.

 Indonesian sit-down restaurants are priced in the 20,000 – 50,000 IDR ($2.30 – $5.74) realm.
 If you eat at more Western style food chains or fancier restaurants, meals can cost 50,000 – 100,000 IDR ($5.74 – $11.48).

 Want to try Indonesian food?
-Book one of these food tours!
+Book this food tour in Bali!!